| MT Roadmap Workshop at TMI2002

 The workshop was organized by Steven Krauwer and Laurie Gerber, and it

+was attended by some 30 participants.
 The aim of the workshop was to identify major challenges for MT.
 As for

 an individual researcher or developer the solution of a single detail